chuckstack/nu-tutor2/readme.md

 ##### bad #not allowed to jump from h3 to h5+
 ```

+### Documentation Links

+Most terminals support clicking on hyperlinks.
+This means markdown html links also work from the terminal.
+This helps bring your web-based documentation to life.

 ## Sample Alternative

 We include a sample `sample-alt.md` markdown file that includes more heading/indentation examples: